SWorster/MistySURF2023/Controller Guide/controllerGuidebook.md

 * Run the file in Terminal / Command Prompt using `python <name-of-file.py>` while in the same directory and with the Arduino still plugged into your computer.

-* If everything was done correctly, you have a functioning (albeit a bit laggy) controller!
+* If everything was done correctly, you have a functioning controller!

 <div style="page-break-after: always"></div>